 When foraging, as with gardening, it is important to know what is available where one lives.
 The best way to forage is to simply get outside, slow down and walk around, listening and looking.
 This is really the only way to get to know an area, but when driving anywhere, we will...

-- Pam Dawling By
+- By Pam Dawling

 Growers wishing to produce crops over as long a season as possible use various methods to extend the survival of frost-tender crops beyond the first fall frosts, keep semi-hardy crops alive through the winter, and boost winter production of hardy crops...